PLSysSec/FaCT/README.md

 ## Set Up And Build On Local Machine

-FaCT is developed using Ocaml and LLVM 3.8.
+FaCT is developed using OCaml (https://ocaml.org/) and LLVM 3.8 (http://releases.llvm.org/).
 Make sure both of these are installed.
 On OS X it can be done with brew.

 ```